The-hacker-team/pcm-admin/PWA_SETUP_GUIDE.md

 4. Test installation prompts in production

 ## Benefits for Users
-- **Fast Loading**: Cached assets load instantly
+- **Fast Loading**: Direct network requests for real-time data
-- **Offline Access**: View cached content without internet
+- **Always Current**: No stale cached content - always fresh data
 - **Install Anywhere**: Works on phones, tablets, desktops
 - **Automatic Updates**: Always get the latest version
 - **Native Feel**: Full-screen, app-like experience
+- **Online Security**: Requires active connection for enhanced security

-Your PCM Admin Dashboard is now a fully functional PWA! 🎉
+Your PCM Admin Dashboard is now a fully functional **Online-Only** PWA! 🎉

+## Important Notes
+⚠️ **This PWA requires an active internet connection to function**
+- App will show warning when offline
+- No content is cached for offline use
+- All requests go through the network
+- Perfect for applications requiring real-time data and security